ronami/HypeScript/README.md

 ## 🐬 HypeScript

-> A simplified implementation of TypeScript's type system written in TypeScript's own type system

 ### Introduction

 This is a simplified implementation of [TypeScript](https://github.com/microsoft/TypeScript)'s type system that's written in TypeScript's type annotations.
 This means that it uses types only — with no runtime code whatsoever.